-- The office of financial management, with the (1)lead organization and in collaboration with health carriers, health care providers, hospitals, and ambulatory surgical facilities, shall establish a data set and business process to provide health carriers, health care providers, hospitals, ambulatory surgical facilities, and with data to assist arbitrators in determining commercially reasonable payments and resolving payment disputes for out-of-network medical services rendered by health care facilities or providers.
-The data set must provide the amounts referenced in section 8(3)(b) of this act for the services described in section 6 of this act.
-The data used to calculate the median in-network and out-of-network allowed amounts and the median billed charge amounts must be drawn from commercial health plan claims, and exclude medicare and medicaid claims as well as claims paid on other than a fee-for-service basis.
-The data set and business process must be available beginning November 1, 2019, and must be reviewed by an advisory committee established under chapter 43.371 RCW that includes representatives of health carriers, health care providers, hospitals, and ambulatory surgical facilities for validation before use. - (2) The 2019 data set must be based upon the most recently available full calendar year of claims data and the most recently available medicare claims or rate information.
-The data set for each

-- 1 subsequent year must be adjusted by applying the consumer price - 2 index-medical component established by the United States department - 3 of labor, bureau of labor statistics to the previous year's data set. - MEW SECTION.
+- 3 (1) The office of financial management, with the lead organization, shall establish a data set and business process to 4 provide health carriers, health care providers, hospitals, ambulatory 5 6 surgical facilities, and arbitrators with prevailing payment and billed charge amounts for the services described in section 6 of this 7 act to assist in determining commercially reasonable payments and 8 resolving payment disputes for out-of-network medical services 9 rendered by health care providers.
+The data set shall be composed of 10 11 commercial health plan claims, and shall exclude medicare and 12 medicaid claims as well as claims paid on other than a fee-forservice basis.
+The data and business process must be available 13 14 beginning November 1, 2019. - 15 (2) The 2019 data set must be based upon the most recently available full calendar year of claims data.
+The data set for each subsequent year must be adjusted by applying the consumer price index-medical component established by the United States department of labor, bureau of labor statistics to the previous year's data set. - NEW SECTION.
 Sec.
-27. Sections 5 through 15, 22 through 25, and 5 28 of this act constitute a new chapter in Title 48 RCW. - 6 Sec.
-28. RCW 48.43.055 and 2005 c 172 s 19 are each amended to read as follows: - (1) Except as provided by subsection (2) of this section, each 8 health carrier as defined under RCW 48.43.005 shall file with the 9 commissioner its procedures for review and adjudication of complaints 10 initiated by health care providers.
-Procedures filed under this 11 section shall provide a fair review for consideration of complaints.
-12 Every health carrier shall provide reasonable means allowing any 13 14 health care provider aggrieved by actions of the health carrier to be 15 heard after submitting a written request for review.
-If the health 16 carrier fails to grant or reject a request within thirty days after it is made, the complaining health care provider may proceed as if 17 the complaint had been rejected.
-A complaint that has been rejected 18 19 by the health carrier may be submitted to nonbinding mediation.
-Mediation shall be conducted under chapter 7.07 RCW, or any other 20 rules of mediation agreed to by the parties.
-This section is solely 21 22 for resolution of provider complaints.
-Complaints by, or on behalf 23 of, a covered person are subject to the grievance processes in RCW 48.43.530.
-24 - 25 (2) For purposes of out-of-network payment disputes between a 26 health carrier and health care provider covered under the provisions 27 of chapter 48.--- RCW (the new chapter created in section 27 of this 28 act), the arbitration provisions of chapter 48.--- RCW (the new 29 chapter created in section 27 of this act) apply. - 30 NEW SECTION.
+27. Sections 5 through 15, 22 through 25, and 21 28 of this act constitute a new chapter in Title 48 RCW. - NEW SECTION.
 Sec.
-29. Except for section 26 of this act, this 31 act takes effect January 1, 2020. - NEW SECTION.
+28. Except for section 26 of this act, this act takes effect January 1, 2020. - NEW SECTION.
 Sec.
-30. If any provision of this act or its application to any person or circumstance is held invalid, the

-- 1 remainder of the act or the application of the provision to other - 2 persons or circumstances is not affected.
+29. If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.